OpenDFM/NeuSym-RAG/documents/database.md

 - Field `args -> deps`: List[str], optional.
 It denotes the input positional parameters of the pipeline function.
 For example, `deps = ["input_pdf"]` means we use exactly the input parameter `input_pdf` of function `populate` as the first positional argument for function [`get_pdf_page_text`](../utils/functions/pdf_functions.py#get_pdf_page_text).
 As for the second pipeline function [`get_text_summary`](../utils/functions/pdf_functions.py#get_text_summary), `deps = ["get_pdf_page_text"]` means it takes the output of the first function `get_pdf_page_text` as the first positional input argument;
 - Field `args -> kwargs`: Dict[str, Any], optional.
 It stores other keyword arguments for the current function.

-2. **Aggregate and Inset Cell Values**: Values of different columns may be processed in distinct pipeline functions.
+2. **Aggregate and Insert Cell Values**: Values of different columns may be processed in distinct pipeline functions.
 Thus, we need some instruction to put them together into a single table.
 This is exactly what the `aggregation` dict list does.
 For example,
 ```json
 {
     "function": "aggregate_test_domain_table_pdf_meta",